Skip to main content

 How do I integrate with Claude Code?

 Run curl -s parsethis.ai/skill > ~/.claude/skills/parse.md to install the skill file.
-Claude Code reads this file and learns when to call POST /v1/parse — before executing user prompts, tool outputs, or forwarded messages.
-The agent auto-generates an API key on first use via POST /v1/keys/generate and stores it in localStorage.
+Claude Code reads this file and learns when to call POST /v1/parse before executing user prompts, tool outputs, or forwarded messages.
+The agent should store generated keys in its normal secret store, not in source control.

 Does Parse support MCP?